North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in eight games this year.

-- This year, the Golden Eagles are winless against the spread when entering a game as an underdog of 4.5 points or more (in four chances).
+- The Golden Eagles have been underdogs by 4.5 points or more four times this season and have not covered the spread once.

-- Southern Miss' games this year have gone over the total in one out of eight opportunities (12.5%).
+- Southern Miss' games this season have hit the over on one of eight set point totals (12.5%).

 - The Golden Eagles rack up 159.6 fewer yards per game (254.9) than the Mean Green give up per contest (414.5).

-- This season the Golden Eagles have turned the ball over 20 times, nine more than the Mean Green's takeaways (11).
+- The Golden Eagles have turned the ball over nine more times (20 total) than the Mean Green have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.